Search

 Why Chris Evans Exited Netflix's 'The Devil All The Time'

-Why The Devil All The Time.
+Why Chris Evans dropped out of The Devil All The Time.

 The Netflix Original The Devil All The Time is the latest movie that has Hollywood buzzing.
 The period drama from director Antonio Campos tells a deeply compelling story about how trauma affects families and it uses this subject to ask deep moral and philosophical questions about the universe.